dssg/wikienergy/docs/README.md

 ### The ApplianceType class

 #### Attributes
-- `appliances`: a set of appliance instances of this type.
+- `appliances`: a list of appliance instances of this type.
 An appliance could belong to more than one type, which may arise for situations in which we have varying levels of functional generality for appliance types.
 Ex) Refrigerator vs. energy-star refrigerator).